cloudfoundry/credhub-cli/README.md

-    -L, --exclude-lower                    [Password] Exclude lower alpha characters from generated value -N, --exclude-number                   [Password] Exclude number characters from generated value -S, --include-special                  [Password] Include special characters in the generated value -H, --only-hex                         [Password] Use only hexadecimal characters in generated value
-    -k, --key-length [2048, 3072, 4096]    [Certificate, SSH, RSA] Bit length of the generated key (Default: 2048) -m, --ssh-comment 'COMMENT'            [SSH] A comment appended to the SSH public key for identification -d, --duration [1-3650]                [Certificate] Valid duration (in days) of the generated certificate (Default: 365)
+    -L, --exclude-lower                    [Password] Exclude lower alpha characters from generated value -N, --exclude-number                   [Password] Exclude number characters from generated value -S, --include-special                  [Password] Include special characters in the generated value -k, --key-length [2048, 3072, 4096]    [Certificate, SSH, RSA] Bit length of the generated key (Default: 2048) -m, --ssh-comment 'COMMENT'            [SSH] A comment appended to the SSH public key for identification -d, --duration [1-3650]                [Certificate] Valid duration (in days) of the generated certificate (Default: 365)